portworx/px-dev/README.md

 ### Step 2: See Global Capacity

 At this point, PX-Lite should be running on your system.
-You can access the CLI at `/opt/pwx/bin/pxctl`:
+You can run ```Docker ps``` to verify.

+The pxctl control tools are exported to `/opt/pwx/bin/pxctl`.
+These tools will let you control storage.

 * View the global storage capacity by running
  * ```# /opt/pwx/bin/pxctl status```